 When is the best time for Rafting in Colorado?

 Our trips run from early April to mid September and we consider these months to be the best.
 Typically April and early May water levels are lower and begin to rise into the middle of May.

 As the water gets higher in volume typically from late May through June and into July the water gets swifter and rapids become larger creating some of the best whitewater in the world.
 In late July through August & September the air temperatures rise and the water slowly drops in volume usually ending its run off in the middle of September.
 All of these months provide an excellent opportunity to get into world class whitewater combined with some of the most amazing scenery seen on any river trip!

 In the rare event that sections become un-runnable we will switch the location of the trip to a comparable section of whitewater.
 Earlier summer months tend to be in the 70s to 80s with occasional and often refreshing rain showers and later summer months can reach into the high 90s and are typically drier months.

 What should we bring?

-The best attire for the river is equivalent to beach wear. quick drying Shorts or a bathing suit and polyester or synthetic t-shirt, sunscreen, sunglasses, a retainer strap for your glasses and bottled water are recommended, if you have a light weight fleece top it is also recommended for river use in case it gets chilly.
+The best attire for rafting in Colorado is equivalent to beach wear. quick drying Shorts or a bathing suit and polyester or synthetic t-shirt, sunscreen, sunglasses, a retainer strap for your glasses and bottled water are recommended, if you have a light weight fleece top it is also recommended for river use in case it gets chilly.
 (All of which we sell in our gift shop, except for shorts).